kamisc16/LCA_lineardistal/README.md

 ## Input Files Generate R
 Includes R script for generating Mplus input files for the 1000 simulations * 27 conditions.
 Each method has it's own R script.

+## Results_Gather_lin.R
+Runs R files to generate mplus files (for simulating data and method input files), runs input files for each method, and gathers results by method and simulation conditions.